 Turbocharging helicopters and aerial targets

-Through its Turbomeca operation, Safran provides turbine turboshaft engines used on military helicopters that include the U.S. Army’s UH-72A Lakota and H-65 Dolphin of the U.S. Coast Guard.
-Turbine blades, rotating parts and fabricated parts for Turbomeca engines also are built at a production facility in Monroe, North Carolina.
-Microturbo Inc. produces and maintains TR60-5 turbojet engines for the U.S. Army’s and U.S. Navy’s BQM167 aerial targets, having delivered more than 1,000 such powerplants.
+Safran Helicopter Engines provides turboshaft engines used on military helicopters that include the U.S. Army's UH-72A Lakota and H-65 Dolphin of the U.S. Coast Guard.
+Safran Power Units produces and maintains TR60-5 turbojet engines for the U.S. Army's and U.S. Navy's BQM167 aerial targets, having delivered more than 1,000 such powerplants.

-In the U.S., Safran landing systems – including wheels and brakes – are manufactured by the company’s Messier-Bugatti-Dowty unit.
-Its equipment is used on many operational U.S. military aircraft, including the F/A-18 fighter, C-17 airlifter, KC-135 aerial tanker and the tilt-rotor V-22 Osprey.
-Safran also provides wiring solutions for a variety of American combat aircraft (Boeing F-22, Lockheed Martin F-16, KC-135R aerial tanker, V-22 and more) through its Labinal Power Systems operating unit.
+In the U.S., Safran landing systems – including wheels and brakes – are used on many operational U.S. military aircraft, including the F/A-18 fighter, C-17 airlifter, KC-135 aerial tanker and the tilt-rotor V-22 Osprey.
+Safran also provides wiring solutions for a variety of American combat aircraft (Boeing F-22, Lockheed Martin F-16, KC-135R aerial tanker, V-22 and more).

 Equipping military aircraft from ground to air